crigroup/osrobotics/installation/motion_planning.md

 ## OpenRAVE installation

-At this point, OpenRAVE has a considerable number of dependencies that have to be installed manually.
+OpenRAVE has a number of dependencies that have to be installed manually.

 ## Dependencies

-You need to install the following programs:
+First, install the following programs:
 {% label %}command-line{% endlabel %}
 ```bash
 sudo apt-get install build-essential cmake doxygen g++ git ipython octave     \